 You can download copies of our policies, or come into our Customer Services Centre at 16 Cobham Court, Porirua, to pick up a printed copy.

-Our policy for gaming machines and TAB venues comes under the Gambling Act 2003 and Racing Act 2003 and controls the location of new class 4 (non-casino gaming machines or pokies) gambling venues and stand-alone New Zealand Racing Board venues (formerly known as TAB venues).
-The Racing Act controls the use of premises for TAB.
+Our policy for gaming machines and TAB venues comes under the Gambling Act 2003 and Racing Industry Act 2020 and controls the location of class 4 (non-casino gaming machines or pokies) gambling venues and stand-alone New Zealand Racing Board venues (formerly known as TAB venues).

-The policy doesn’t cover any gaming machines or TAB venues licensed on or before 17 October 2001, unless the venue licence has not been held for the site for more than six months.
-The policy doesn’t cover casinos.
+The policy doesn’t cover any gaming machines or TAB venues licensed on or before 17 October 2001, unless the venue licence has not been held for the site for more than six months in this case the licence lapses.
+The policy also doesn’t cover casinos.

 In 2013, Porirua City Council agreed to develop a Local Alcohol Policy (LAP) under the Sale and Supply of Alcohol Act 2012 (the Act).